json-everything/json-everything-docs/_docs/schema/basics.md

 By default, *JsonSchema.Net* handles all references as defined in the draft 2020-12 version of the JSON Schema specification.
 What this means for draft 2019-09 and later schemas is that `$ref` can now exist alongside other keywords; for earlier versions (i.e. Drafts 6 and 7), keywords as siblings to `$ref` will be ignored.

+In _JsonSchema.Net_ this sibling-keyword behavior is controlled by the dialect that's used during the build step.
+For a new dialect, the default behavior is to allow sibling keywords to be processed.
+This can be disabled by setting the `RefIgnoresSiblingKeywords` property to `true`.

 ## Schema resolution {#schema-ref-resolution}

 In order to resolve references more quickly, *JsonSchema.Net* maintains two registries for all schemas and identifiable subschemas that it has encountered.
-The first is a global registry, and the second is a local registry that is contained in the options and is passed around on the evaluation context.
+The first is a global registry, and the second is a local registry that is contained in the options and is passed around on the build context.
 If a schema is not found in the local registry, it will automatically search the global registry.

-A `JsonSchema` instance will automatically register itself with the local registry upon calling `Evaluate()`.
-However, there are some cases where this may be insufficient.
-For example, in cases where schemas are separated across multiple files, it is necessary to register the schema instances prior to evaluation.
+A `JsonSchema` instance will automatically register itself with the local registry during the build step.
+Generally, build order is important.
+You want to build dependencies first.

 For example, given these two schemas